-While Twitter can still reach customers when done right.
-It’s getting harder and harder to do so without specialize knowledge from a professional digital marketer.
+While Twitter can still reach customers and help boost your brand awareness when done right.
+It’s getting harder and harder to do so without specialized knowledge from a professional digital marketer.

-Active Twitter user are in steep decline.
-And posts only have a 17 minute “shelf-life” compared to hours on other platforms.
+Active Twitter users are in steep decline.
+And posts only have a 17-minute “shelf-life” compared to hours on other platforms.